 So far I have been assuming that the requirement proposed by Lynch and Glasgow (that tokens of R be consistent with physicalism) is a genuine requirement on formulating physicalism.
 But Tom Polger has recently argued that it is not, on the grounds that it cannot in principle be met by any view, physicalist or not, according to which all things exist solely in virtue of certain other things (Polger 2013, 84-85).
-Now I certainly agree that one can make the mistake of formulating physicalism too strongly But I deny that the Lynch-Glasgow requirement cannot be met.
+Now I certainly agree that one can make the mistake of formulating physicalism too strongly.
+But I deny that the Lynch-Glasgow requirement cannot be met.
 It can be met, when R in a formulation of physicalism is taken to be the relation of realization as I defined it above.
 The existence of instances of realization is consistent with physicalism, because realization’s holding between physical state-token p and mental state-token m just is the holding of the four conditions described by claims i) through iv), as we saw in section 2; and the holding of each of these four conditions is consistent with physicalism, as the following paragraphs will show.

 Claims ii) and iii) are consistent with physicalism because they describe only narrowly physical conditions.
 Claims i) and iv) are (metaphysically) necessary identity claims.
 So they are committed to the relation of identity, and to the entities they claim to be (self-)identical.
 That identity (i.e., metaphysically necessary self-identity) is consistent with physicalism can be argued for in two ways, of which the first is this.
 So long as a complete physical description of the world says that anything at all exists, whether it be a particle, a field, spacetime, or even the physical universe as a whole, the physical description is thereby committed to the claim that the thing is metaphysically necessarily self-identical.
 Hence identity is something to which a complete physical description of the world is itself committed.
 Given the suggestion made two paragraphs ago, that something counts as narrowly physical if (i) it is topic-neutral, and (ii) its existence is presupposed by a complete physical description of the world, it follows that identity is consistent with physicalism.

-The second way to argue that identity is consistent with physicalism restrict the scope of physicalism to contingent reality, claims that realization physicalism requires that only instances of relations (or properties) that are contingent be either narrowly physical or realized by something narrowly physicaln instance of a relation is contingent in the intended sense iff there is possible world at which its actual-world relata exist, it fails to hold between them.
-Instances of identity in the actual world, however, are not contingent in this sense: if a=b, then in no possible world do a and b exist but a≠b Kripke sense (Kripke 1980, 109).
-So realization physicalism does not require that instances of identity be narrowly physical or realized by something narrowly physical and instances of identity are consistent with physicalism even if they are neither narrowly physical or realized by something narrowly physical.
+The second way to argue that identity is consistent with physicalism restricts the scope of physicalism to contingent reality.
+In line with this restriction, it claims that realization physicalism requires that only instances of relations (or properties) that are contingent must be either narrowly physical or else realized by something narrowly physical.
+An instance of a relation is contingent in the intended sense iff there is a possible world at which, though its actual-world relata exist there, it fails to hold between them.
+Instances of identity in the actual world, however, are not contingent in this sense: if a=b, then in no possible world do a and b exist but a≠b, i.e., identity is necessary in Kripke’s sense (Kripke 1980, 109).
+Since this is so, realization physicalism does not have to require that instances of identity be narrowly physical or realized by something narrowly physical; and so instances of identity are consistent with physicalism even if they are neither narrowly physical nor realized by something narrowly physical.